 Laid-off employees who had insurance coverage through their employer are eligible to maintain their insurance both through COBRA and through Covered California since loss of employment is considered a qualifying event.
 For COBRA, inquire with your employer about benefits or with the Department of Labor – Employee Benefits Security Administration if your employer has gone out of business or stopped offering coverage.
 The Covered California website has information about enrollment and requirements.

 Borrowers who are experiencing financial challenges due to the pandemic are strongly encouraged to contact their mortgage servicer to explore their options as some banks and financial institutions may be offering relaxed requirements.
 Governor Newsom’s executive order makes the request but individuals with mortgages should inquire with their lender directly.
 The Federal Housing Finance Agency (FHFA) has directed Fannie Mae and Freddie Mac to suspend foreclosures and evictions for at least 60 days due to the coronavirus national emergency.

 If you are impacted by COVID-19, these financial institutions will offer mortgage-payment forbearances of up to 90 days, which allow you to reduce or delay your monthly mortgage payment.

 The County of Santa Clara recently amended it's moratorium on residential and commercial evictions related to COVID 19.
-If the eviction is due to financial inability to pay rent or medical issues resulting from the coronavirus, commercial and residential tenants are safe from eviction through January 31 2021 unless extended.
+If the eviction is due to financial inability to pay rent or medical issues resulting from the coronavirus, commercial tenants are safe from eviction through April 30 2021, unless extended.